jrdpinto/EASTLExamples/docs/StringView.md

 ```
 </details>

 This is a very simple program so the disassembly is fairly straightforward.
 All of the strings here are stored in the binary and referenced to avoid copying.
-It is worth nothing that the ‘constexpr’ strings are stored in the read-only memory section at LC0/1/2 and referenced directly.
+It is worth noting that the ‘constexpr’ strings are stored in the read-only memory section at LC0/1/2 and referenced directly.
 The non constexpr string ``MOE_DIALOGUE_2`` however, is referenced via a pointer.
 This is the advantage of using constexpr for string literals - they are evaluated statically and referenced directly.

 ## EASTL String literals
 Let's now [replace ``constexpr const char*``](https://github.com/jrdpinto/EASTLExamples/blob/master/StringLiteral/EASTLString/EASTLString.cpp) with ``eastl::string`` to see the impact it has on this code.